-The Alzheimer’s Association makes a difference in the lives of people with Alzheimer’s disease and their families.
+The Alzheimer’s Association makes a difference in the lives of people with Alzheimer’s disease and their families in Central New York.

 One pillar of our mission statement is to enhance care and support for all affected by Alzheimer's disease and other forms of dementia.
 Many of the programs and services listed below are free of charge to the general public.